-Examples of plagiarism include using a different quotation without citing the sources, paraphrasing the ideas or expressions of another without giving credit, and representing the thoughts of others as one's own by failing to acknowledge or document sources.
+Examples of plagiarism include using a different quotation without citing the sources, paraphrasing the ideas or expressions of another without giving credit, using ChatGPT, or any other AI language model, to generate or complete assignments, papers, or exams and representing the thoughts of others as one's own by failing to acknowledge or document sources.
 Additionally, plagiarism includes the submission of one's own work, any work that has been borrowed, stolen, or purchased from someone else.